Proper Noun

 10. The Sydney Opera House is an iconic architectural marvel located in Australia.

-When to Use Proper Noun?
+When to Use Proper Nouns?

-4. We use proper noun for specific named books, brands or movies.
+4. They are used for specific named books, brands or movies.
 For example, 'I bought a PlayStation.'

-Common Mistakes with Proper Noun
+Common Mistakes with Proper Nouns

 While using proper noun, students frequently make the following mistakes:

 1. Students often forget to capitalise the first letter of proper noun.
 According to proper noun definition, they are unique and special, it is important to always capitalise them even when they appear in the middle of sentences.
-For example, Students often write 'My favourite singer is taylor swift' instead of writing 'My favourite singer is Taylor Swift'
+For example, Students often write 'My favourite singer is taylor swift' instead of writing 'My favourite singer is Taylor Swift'.

 2. Since proper noun can be unfamiliar, students often misspell them when they do not know the correct spelling.
 For example, Students may write 'I live in Newzealand' instead of 'I live in New Zealand

-Difference Between Proper Noun and Common Noun
+Difference Between Proper Nouns and Common Nouns

-1. A proper noun refers to a specific, unique person, place, thing, or entity.
+They refer to a specific, unique person, place, thing, or entity.
+They refer to a general, non-specific person, place, thing, or concept.

-3. Proper noun usually name a particular individual, such as a person's name, a specific geographic location, a brand, or a title.
+They usually name a particular individual, such as a person's name, a specific geographic location, a brand, or a title.
+They are more general and can apply to any member of a class of people, places, or things.

-4. Examples: John, Paris, Coca-Cola, The Eiffel Tower.
+Examples: John, Paris, Coca-Cola, The Eiffel Tower.
+Examples: man, city, soda, tower.

 Share Your Feedback